 A solitary pendant light immediately greets you with a proper, warm welcome.
 You'll feel it: the ambient glow sends a signal that you're finally home, while guests will similarly feel the subtle greeting as they walk into the hallway.
 For longer corridors, you may want to install a row of similarly designed pendant lights for a uniform statement.
 Alternatively, a feature pendant coupled with a linear lighting will also produce a beautiful effect in lighting the area.

-Similar lighting: Studio Pendant Light
+Similar lighting: Warehouse Pendant Light

 Light up your lounge room or TV room with a charming pendant lighting.
 To pick up the right design, make that your chosen lighting has the same shade as the interior's theme and shape.
 It is important that your pendant light binds all visual links together, and not distract it.
 Choose ones of the simpler shape; industrial lighting takes a step back from the glamorous chandeliers, but these work best with modern day interiors.
 Our best bet?
 A Scandinavian inspired lighting that easily complements urban chic designs, as well as minimalist rooms.

 Amp up an atmosphere of cosy by installing a pendant lighting directly above the table.
 Other than it makes food placement (and pickings) easier, the ambient glow warms the atmosphere and stimulates the appetite for bonding and eating.
 The height is one of the factors you must consider.
 You want your pendant lighting high enough to see beneath it, but low enough to provide the right statement for your interiors.